-As Silicon Valley PRSA president, even I must confess that PRSA dues can seem pretty steep at first.
+As Silicon Valley PRSA immediate past president, even I must confess that PRSA dues can seem pretty steep at first.
 But what’s that I hear you say?
 Don’t judge a book by its cost?
 Now there’s common sense!

 With annual membership dues ranging from $115 for affiliate membership to $255 for full national membership (plus a local chapter membership fee), it’s easy to be turned off by the price, especially if you don’t have an employer willing to cover the cost.